zhengkaii/hexo-theme-icarus/README.md

 # Icarus

+> Based on the original style, rounded corners for profile and article are added.

 ### The blog theme you may fall in love with, coming to Hexo.
 [Preview](http://ppoffice.github.io/hexo-theme-icarus/)

 ![](http://ppoffice.github.io/hexo-theme-icarus/gallery/preview.png "")

 #### [View Documentation](https://github.com/ppoffice/hexo-theme-icarus/wiki)